 Kerry also has broadcast experience as a film reviewer (ABC Northcoast, Australia) and as a breakfast show radio presenter/producer (Fresh FM, Nelson, NZ).
 She has performed as a storyteller at events including 'Couch Stories' (Nelson) and 'True Stories, Told Live’ (Motueka).

 Born in Melbourne and resident of the Byron Shire for most of her adult life, Kerry moved to Nelson at the beginning of 2013.
-She lived/worked in a house bus for four and a half years while roaming the Top of the South, Wellington and Kapiti Coast, until recently buying a rural property about 20 minutes north of Nelson where she now lives with her husband David, dog Lappie, three chooks and numerous tui and kereru.
+After living and working in a house bus for four and a half years and then owning a historic property in North Nelson, she is now part of an experimental ‘co-housing’ project near Motueka.